DEACON MILLS PARK STEPS

 MILL STREET SIDEWALK & RAILINGS

-With the help of the Renewal Project, the City of Green Lake reconstructed the Mill Street sidewalk, to be a safe and handicap-accessible walkway.
+With the help of Green Lake Renewal, the City of Green Lake reconstructed the Mill Street sidewalk, to be a safe and handicap-accessible walkway.

 DEACON MILLS ICE RINK